 Following my experiments with setting up a small-scale solar system for charging phones and laptops, I needed a better power meter.
-I am using a DFRobot I2C Wattmeter (SEN0291) to measure current and voltage of a battery, solar panel and load.
-It is INA219 based, and has as minimilastic design as other INA219 based boards from Adafruit, Sparkfun or other less known manufacturers.
+I am using a DFRobot I2C Wattmeter (SEN0291) to measure current and voltage of a battery, a solar panel and a load.
+It is INA219 based, and has as minimilastic design as other INA219 based boards from Adafruit, Sparkfun or other manufacturers.

 The problem with power meters

 The problem with all of these boards, is that there is no filtering implemented around the current sense resistor.
 The pins of INA219 are directly exposed to the voltage on a wire you are trying to measure the current of.
 If there is any transient voltage higher than 26V between the current sense resistor and ground, the INA219 will be destroyed.

 In my case, the module would get sometimes destroyed during connection of a load.
 I have measured the voltage between the current sense resistor and ground during load connection, and maximum voltage reaches 56.7V, which is way above 26V.
 My conclusion was that it is caused by the high inrush current oscillations.

 Another disadvantage with all these prototyping modules are the connectors.
 The screw terminals are low quality, too small and don’t provide in and out connections for both power and ground.

 After endlessly trying to find something good for a reasonable price, there wasn’t anything.
 But while searching, I found that INA3221 seems to be used in some prototyping modules as well.
 It is basically INA219, but with three channels, instead of one.